dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 In JS, `text` maps to a type of `string`.
 You can see a full list of Candid types and their JS equivalents at the [Candid Types](../../references/candid-ref.md) reference.

 Since this interface is easily typed, we are able to automatically generate a JavaScript interface, as well as TypeScript declarations, for this application.
 This can be done in two ways.
-You can manually generate an interface using the `didc` tool, by going to the [releases](https://github.com/dfinity/candid/releases) tab of the dfinity/candid repository.
+You can manually generate an interface using the `didc` tool, download it by going to the [releases](https://github.com/dfinity/candid/releases) tab of the `dfinity/candid` repository.

 In most cases, it is easier to configure your project to have a canister defined in `dfx.json`, and to generate your declarations automatically using the `dfx generate` command.